RAF RELATED LEGENDS

 The character continued to appear on many walls along with other graffiti, and got into the newspapers, which spread the image far and wide.
 Sixty years later, he still appears from time to time.
 There is some artistic variation due to copyists not knowing or understanding the origin.

 A few night fighter pilots appeared to be very successful at engaging attacking bombers.
 There were embarrassing enquiries from newspaper reporters, especially about John Cunningham, one of the first pilots to use Airborne Interception radar.
-It was therefore decided that in order to keep secret the use of radar it should be explained by saying that he had extra sensitive night vision, and he was nicknamed 'Cats-Eyes Cunningham'.
+It was therefore decided that it should be explained by saying that he had extra sensitive night vision, and he was nicknamed 'Cats-Eyes Cunningham'.

 H2S — A SECRET SMELL